TropComplique/FaceBoxes-tensorflow/README.md

 # Results on FDDB
 True positive rate at 1000 false positives is `0.902`.
 Note that it is lower than in the original paper.
-Meybe it's because some hyperparameters don't match.
+Maybe it's because some hyperparameters are wrong.
 ![roc](roc.png)